Deafness in Iraq: Assistive technology

-Early Intervention Services for DHH

-There is no readily available data available for the average age of infants who were screened for hearing loss or for non-screened infants.

-Prevalence of Developmental Disabilities

-A study on preschool children in the Arab countries that have some type of developmental disabilities(DD) is estimated to be 27.5%.
-This is solely based on a review of 14 students from a total of 12 Arab countries.
-In Iraq, the prevalence of developmental disabilities is reported to be 27.7% which includes the risk factors such as problems during and after pregnancy, mental and physical issues that occur during the time of pregnancy.

-Audiologists and Specialists
+Audiologists and specialists

 Access and availability of audiologists in Iraq is limited facing challenges like shortage of audiologists and speech pathologists, and limited availability to deaf mentors and educators for the DHH.
 Information specifically to Iraq is limited; however, studies have been conducted in general for Arab countries and reports state shortages of pathologists and audiologists remain.
 If there is an availability of speech language pathologists or audiologists, there seems to be a long waiting list for services.
 Clinics are often concentrated in larger cities leaving a huge gap in urban areas and the individuals living in urban areas.
 Similar reports are found for deaf mentors and specialized educators.
 There is a significant lack of structured programs that provide access to deaf mentors and educators for DHH children in Iraq.
 There are some programs that exist such as the International Organization for Migration(IOM) but it is very region-specific and not applicable for all deaf and hard of hearing children in Iraq.